 Be sure to record all of the hours of farm work.
-Record all work time.
+Record all work time, even for workers who only work for a few hours a week on the farm (bookkeeping, running errands, etc.).
+Include all work done for the farm business.